Pitch Deck Design Guide & Customizable Templates

 Here's a great example of a clean presentation:

-2) Use high-quality photographs
+2) Use high-quality images

-3) Use consistent fonts and font sizes
+3) Keep fonts and font sizes consistent

 Here's an example of a cohesive presentation: